Read Time: 10 Minutes

-However, that describes a best-case scenario where you have a dedicated DevOps team spending 25% to 50% of their time managing your environment.
+However, this describes a best-case scenario where you have a dedicated DevOps team spending 25% to 50% of their time managing your environment.
 For most companies, that’s simply not feasible.

 So while it is possible to auto scale with AWS, why would you?
-Use Azure PaaS instead, and you can reduce your risk and make life easy.
+Use Azure PaaS instead, and you'll reduce your risk and make life easier.

 4. Reduce risk with blue/green deployments